 Covering many different aspects of life, these non-fiction reads were a solid encouragement to me.
 There's something special about a book that will encourage you to grow while still reminding you that Christ has already done the saving work in your life.
 I hope these encourage you, too!

-Sarah Mackenzie
+Sarah Hauser

 KEEP A QUIET HEART